naqushab/saavn-downloader-extension/README.md

 ## How to Install it

-this extension is currently not hosted in chrome webstore, so you will have to install it manually on chrome. below are the steps
+This extension can not hosted be in chrome webstore (duh!), so you will have to install it manually on chrome. below are the steps:

 - download the extension here : [download](https://github.com/naqushab/saavn-downloader-extension/archive/master.zip)
 - extract the zip file